scokobro/professional-identity/profIdent-draft1.md

 What are the problems with the Broadcast Act?

+According to arguments put forward in _Hōsō Ripōto_ the government may not actually be able to use the Broadcast Act in this way.(HR 263+64)

 #### Article 4{-}

 This article is divided into two sections, the first deals with programming content, the second with encouraging broadcasters to provide services for the visually impaired.
 It is the first section which Kaye refers to.